Corporate Counselling & Wellbeing

 With over 15 years’ experience working in the corporate sector I have a unique experience from an employee point of view as well as from a wellbeing and mental health perspective.

-What we aim to do here at ‘You In Mind’ is combat this burnout before it impacts your employees and ultimately your business.
+What we aim to do here at ‘Rise Up’ is combat this burnout before it impacts your employees and ultimately your business.

 We look at working with your employees by identifying the presenting issues which might be troubling them, both inside and outside of work.